 The majority of 4 cup coffee makers feature compact designs.
 The tradeoff is obviously how much quantity you get in a single brew.
 However, if the 4 cup capacity works for you, then you can save a significant amount of space for other kitchen appliances.

 Which is the Best 4 Cup Coffee Maker For You?

 Compact and efficient, 4 cup coffee makers are an affordable option for the coffee lover in need of a caffeine fix.
 From pour-over to programmable, these types of coffee makers offer a range of styles and functions.
 Each one is designed to suit a variety of lifestyles.

 Take the Bodum Kenya 4-Cup French Press for instance.
 This is a dishwasher-safe French press.
-Then there’s the favorite, the Mr. Coffee Programmable Coffee Maker DRX5-RB.
+Then there’s the favorite, the Cuisinart DCC-450BK 4-Cup Coffee Maker.
 This coffee maker checks all the boxes and at a steal of a price.
 I highly recommend this option to any coffee lover who wants affordability with functionality.